Alice Winocour, Arnaud Desplechin and Agnieszka Holland to compete at San Sebastián

 interview: Alice Winocour

-, winner of the Special Jury Prize.
-Her fifth film, a French-US co-production starring Angelina Jolie in which, in the frenzy of Fashion Week, three women cross paths in Paris, grappling with the world's tragedies and the questions of their lives.
-Another French filmmaker, who will for his part participate for the first time at the festival with his first world premiere outside Cannes and Venice, is Arnaud Desplechin, director of titles such as A Christmas Tale [+see also:
+film profile], the winner of the Special Jury Prize.
+Her fifth film is a French-US co-production starring Angelina Jolie in which, in the frenzy of Fashion Week, three women cross paths in Paris, grappling with the world's tragedies and the big questions in their lives.
+Another French filmmaker, who will be participating in the festival for the first time with his first world premiere outside Cannes and Venice, is Arnaud Desplechin, the director of titles such as A Christmas Tale [+see also:

 film review